Merlin-A/ML-101/README.md

 Machine Learning 101
 <br>
-Will Server as a Template for various Models and Tools
+Plan to develop it in a way that it will serve as a Template for various Models and Tools
 <br>
 Will update on the Go